-Renderings show the view looking south towards the bus drop off area and pedestrian bridge; the view from the rail platform looking east showing the pedestrian bridge stretching over Highway 61; the sloping topography throughout the station area, and an aerial view looking north towards the bus drop off; the view of pedestrian bridge looking south from Highway 61; the view looking south from Lower Afton Road showing the new bike and pedestrian trail, the welcome center, the park & ride ramp, and the pedestrian bridge over the highway; the aerial view looking north towards bus drop off; and the cross section showing the elevation sloping from the high point at Point Douglas, down to the rail line and platform.
+View looking south towards bus drop off area and pedestrian bridge.

+This view from the rail platform looking east shows the pedestrian bridge stretching over Highway 61, and the sloping topography throughout the station area.

+Aerial view looking north towards bus drop off

+View of pedestrian bridge looking south from Highway 61

+This view looking south from Lower Afton Road shows the new bike and pedestrian trail, the welcome center, the park & ride ramp, and the pedestrian bridge over the highway.

+View of drop off area and pedestrian bridge to platform

+Cross section showing elevation changes from Battle Creek Park down to rail lines and platform